Skip to main content

 You may have noticed the _is_parent and _is_child automatic labels from above.
 Host labels are also now streamed from a child to its parent node, which concentrates an entire infrastructure's OS, hardware, container, and virtualization information in one place: the parent.

-Now, if you'd like to remind yourself of how much RAM a certain child node has, you can access http://localhost:19999/host/CHILD_HOSTNAME/api/v1/info and reference the automatically-generated host labels from the child system.
+Now, if you'd like to remind yourself of how much RAM a certain child node has, you can access http://localhost:19999/host/CHILD_HOSTNAME/api/v1/info and reference the automatically generated host labels from the child system.
 It's a vastly simplified way of accessing critical information about your infrastructure.

 ⚠️ Because automatic labels for child nodes are accessible via API calls, and contain sensitive information like kernel and operating system versions, you should secure streaming connections with SSL.
 See the streaming documentation for details.
 You may also want to use access lists or expose the API only to LAN/localhost connections.